 But, of course, if there aren’t any women around, just ask a man.
 The world won’t end.

-Keep an eye out when entering mosques and shrines—there’s often a separate women’s entrance.
+Keep an eye out when entering mosques and shrines—there’s often a separate women’s entrance

-Just do a little lurking around the entrance if you’re not sure, or look for a chador station.
+Lurk around the entrance if you’re not sure, or look for a chador station.

-Enter city buses from the middle of the bus, and sit in the back.
+Enter city buses from the middle of the bus, and sit in the back

-There are separate male and female areas in buses, women in the back.
+There are separate male and female areas in buses.
+Women in the back!
 Could be discrimination, but it’s handy for keeping frisky men from feeling up unsuspecting women.
 When it’s time to pay, exit the bus and lean in through the front entrance to pay the driver.

 Waste not, want not!
 Don’t use the seats if there’s a guy already sitting in the row, though.

-It’s not appropriate for lone women to accept invitations from men.
+It’s usually not appropriate for lone women to accept invitations from men.
 Unless, you know, you’re trying to get into his skivvies (which is fair game).

-If taking the metro in Tehran, feel free to sit anywhere you want.
+If taking the metro in Tehran, feel free to sit anywhere you want

 The fact that there’s a women-only section doesn’t mean you have to sit there!
 It can be convenient during rush hour, though, when the men’s section is fit to burst.

-Avoid sitting next to strangers of the opposite gender on any kind of transportation.
+Avoid sitting next to strangers of the opposite gender on any kind of transportation

-This includes buses, shared taxis, and minibuses.
+This includes buses, shared taxis, and minibusses.
 People will usually shuffle around a bit to get the order right.
 If you’re a solo woman taking a taxi, sit in the front passenger’s seat of the taxi.
 If traveling as a couple or with a guy, sit wherever you please.

-The male species
+The male species in Iran

-Don’t instigate handshakes with men.
+Don’t instigate handshakes with men

-Watch out for bum bandits.
+Watch out for bum bandits

 Unfortunately, random men groping your bum is somewhat common in crowded places.
 If it happens to you, or if someone is being even more forward, make a scene, or shout at the man.
 It’s a very severe religious offense for men to do so, and they’ll quickly back off in fear of getting caught.
 You’ll also probably rally a couple of other (more friendly) Iranians to come to your aid.

-Be polite but distant with single men.
+Be polite but distant with single men

 If you get too friendly, they may interpret it as sexual interest, regardless of whether or not you’re with another guy.

-When in doubt, just say you’re married.
+When in doubt, you can say you’re married

-When posing for photos with guys you don’t know, don’t touch each other.
+When posing for photos with guys you don’t know, don’t touch each other

 An arm around the shoulder will lead to an arm across the back will lead to a pinch on the bum… which, in my humble opinion, should lead to a slap on the face.
 Feel free!

 There are many practices and mindsets in Iran that, as a woman, you might find frustrating or offensive.
-As a foreigner, it’s not your place to try and change them–change must come from within the country, not from a bunch of outraged female travelers burning their hijabs in the central squares.
+As a foreigner, it’s not your place to try and change them–change must come from within the country, not from a bunch of outraged female travelers burning hijabs in the central squares.